envicutor/documentation/related_work.rst

   for i in range(1000000):
       i += 1

-One million operations can be considered a common number of operations in competitive programming problems test cases.
+One million operations can be considered a common number of operations in competitive programming problems' test cases.
 So, aside from performance problems, such overhead will also introduce challenges with setting the time limits on problems (having to account for the cpu time of the nix-shell startup in addition to the cpu time of the submission).

 To optimize our environment setup process, we implemented a solution where the ``nix-shell`` command is executed only once after adding the runtime.
 Adding the runtime is handled by a separate endpoint from the code execution endpoint.
 We then cache the resulting environment variables by running the ``env`` command within the created Nix environment and saving its output to a file.
 Before executing a code submission, these cached environment variables are loaded into the environment, eliminating the need to run ``nix-shell`` again.